rlugojr/gulpsetup/readme.md

 # Gulp setup

 This is my [Gulp](http://gulpjs.com) setup i've been using lately.
-The folder structure is the one i use for WordPress theme development, but easy to change.
+The folder structure is the one i use for WordPress theme development (hence .php files), but easy to change.

 Browsersync reloads on all file changes, and uses proxy with vhost.

 ## Tools